Monday July 1st to Tuesday, July 2nd, 2024

 When I hung up in disgust, still standing in line to talk to someone at the airport, I noticed a commotion nearby in the terminal.
 An elderly lady had collapsed to the ground.
 Someone was just starting to perform CPR and the paramedics arrived minutes later.
 They tried CPR for more than 30 minutes, by which time I could tell she was gone.
 Her husband, son and grandchildren were all standing around in anguish.
 I felt so bad for them.
 At least this put my situation into perspective…things could always be worse.
 All this was happening while I was still standing in line.

 It was a complete waste of time.
 I got the same run around from the person behind the ‘help’ desk.
 No flights for me to rebook for over a week, I could go suck eggs.
 She made it sound like I should be happy I was even able to buy another ticket on the flight… apparently you just have to pay twice for a flight on AA, because paying once doesn’t guarantee you’ll get there.
-I also was concerned for my checked bag.
+I was also very concerned for my checked bag.
 I wanted to just go pick it up at baggage claim and recheck it, but she told me that was basically impossible.
-Quoting her, it could take over 10 hours to locate it in the pile of thousands of bags in the holding area below and that it probably would make it to Calgary.
+Quoting her, “it could take over 10 hours to locate it in the pile of thousands of bags in the holding area below and that it probably would make it to Calgary.”
 If not, I’d just have to wait to file a missing bag claim.
 She refused to do anything more and was extremely put off when I requested meal vouchers… something they were obligated to offer when passengers are delayed due to a fault of the airline (but not for weather delays).

 Again, I decided to take matters into my own hands and went to the baggage claim to look for my bag anyway.
 This meant I would have to go through security a second time but I didn’t care, I had time.
-I didn’t see my bag but was able to talk to a baggage agent, who at least was able to enter a request to have my bag redirected and recategorized to my new record locator.
+I didn’t see my bag but was able to talk to a baggage agent, who at least was able to enter a request to have my bag redirected and re-categorized to my new record locator.
 Apparently this was a necessary step that the help desk agent was unable or unwilling to do to ensure my bag made it.
-By now I had zero trust in any airline employee but was hopeful the baggage lady had actually done something to rectify the situation.
+By now I had zero trust in any airline employee, but was hopeful the baggage lady had actually done something to rectify the situation.

 My tent, ground sheet, stakes, spare shoes, trekking poles, and resupply food for nearly the whole trip were all in that bag, so I desperately needed to find it.
 But in the meantime, I texted Woody about my situation and he was able to throw some extra gear into his bag that would get me by for a week or so.
 I easily went through security again and rode the train to another concourse and gate to wait 8 hours for my flight.
 It wasn’t yet posted on the departures board and the help desk lady hadn’t bothered to tell me any details, so I had to go to the ticket desk to ask where it was.
 The lack of customer service was appalling.